 What Does That Mean?

-In simple language James, the brother of Jesus and Head of the Church in Jerusalem, said Israel was being set aside while the Lord took a people from among the Gentiles for Himself (or for His name’s sake.)
+In simple language James, the brother of Jesus and head of the Church in Jerusalem, said Israel was being set aside while the Lord took a people from among the Gentiles for Himself (or for His name’s sake.)
 Remember, 69 weeks of Daniel’s 70 Week prophecy had transpired.
 It was becoming obvious that with the Lord’s crucifixion the clock had stopped short of the promised 70 weeks.
-Although Jerusalem and the Temple had not yet been destroyed the Lord’s prophecy that they soon would be was a matter of public record.
+Although Jerusalem and the Temple had not yet been destroyed, the Lord’s prophecies that they soon would be (Matt.
+24:2, Luke 19:41-44) were a matter of public record.

 Already there were signs that all was not well where the Temple was concerned.
 The Jewish Talmud records four ominous indications that trouble was coming.
 (Talmud Mas.
 Yoma 39b)